Poly(methyl acrylate): Properties

 It has a low glass-transition temperature about 10 °C (12.5 °C in case of PMA38).
 It is soluble in dimethyl sulfoxide (DMSO).
 PMA is water-sensitive and unlike PMMA, is not stable against alkalies.

 High-energy radiation leads to cross linking in PMA.
 However in polymethyl methacrylate (PMMA), a compound similar to PMA, degradation occurs instead.

 Uses

-Also used in leather finishing and textiles.

-Derivatives of this polymer are commonly used in orally administerd pharmaceutical formulations to target specific regions of the gastrointestinal tract.
+Derivatives of PMA are commonly used in orally administered pharmaceutical formulations to target specific regions of the gastrointestinal tract.
+It is also used in leather finishing and textiles.